AlexBuseDragomir/playground-and-learning/kubernetes/README.md

+## Kubernetes learning

-Repository containing learning materials for Kubernetes.
+Repository containing learning materials for Kubernetes, created by following online tutorials.
 A more complete description can be accessed by opening the individual folders.